Health literacy: Risk identification

 Identifying a patient as having low health literacy is essential for a healthcare professional to conform their health intervention in a way that the patient will understand.
 When patients with low health literacy receive care that is tailored to their more limited medical knowledge base, results have shown that health behaviors drastically improve.
 This has been seen with: correct medication use and dosage, utilizing health screenings, as well as increased exercise and smoking cessation.
 Effective visual aids have shown to help supplement the information communicated by the doctor in the office.
 In particular, easily readable brochures and videos have shown to be very effective.
 Healthcare professionals can use many methods to attain patients' health literacy.
 A multitude of tests used during research studies and three minute assessments commonly used in doctors offices are examples of the variety of tests healthcare professionals can use to better understand their patients' health literacy.

-Asking simple single-item questions, such as "How confident are you in filling out medical forms by yourself?", is a very effective and direct way to understand from a patient's point of view how they feel about interacting with their healthcare provider and understanding their health condition.
+Asking simple single-item questions, such as "How confident are you in filling out medical forms by yourself?", helps to discern a patient's thoughts on interacting with their healthcare provider and understanding their health condition.